ByteWelder/ByteWelder.com/_posts/2025-01-06-tactility-one-year-later.md

 </center>
 <br/>

-I think it took less and a day to go from a prototype to a fully functional app.
+I think it took less than a day to go from a prototype to a fully functional app.
 External apps also implied I had to build an SDK so people can build apps for it, so that's what I did!
 It's still a work in progress, but it's already usable to a great extent.